Capital & Non-Capital Training

-Join Lee Hon (Polk Co.
-Criminal District Attorney), Jarvis Parsons (Brazos Co.
-District Attorney), Kevin Petroff (Galveston Co.
-District Attorney’s Office), Judge Michael Snipes (Dallas Co.
+Course directors Lee Hon (Polk Co.
+Criminal District Attorney), Kevin Petroff (Galveston Co.
 District Attorney’s Office), Sunshine Stanek (Lubbock Co.
-District Attorney’s Office), Jennifer Tharp (Comal Co.
-District Attorney), and Bill Wirskye (Collin Co.
-District Attorney’s Office) for this three-day program.
-It will include training on capital and non-capital trial prosecution, emerging trends in capital trial prosecution, mental health issues, and a CCA update.
+District Attorney’s Office), and Bill Wirskye (Collin Co.
+District Attorney’s Office) return for this annual training on capital and non-capital trial prosecution, emerging trends in capital trial prosecution, mental health issues, and updates in legislature that affect criminal prosecution.

 Who Should Attend?

 With the exception of invited faculty, attendance is limited to prosecuting attorneys and their personnel.
 Interested, but cannot attend in-person?
 Click here to let us know.

 Need funds to attend this program?
 Limited Travel Scholarships are available to reimburse travel expenses.
 Email CAIL Staff for an application (requests are reviewed first come, first served).

 8:00 a.m.– 5:00 p.m.
 Registrant Sign-in, followed by Lectures

 8:00 a.m.– 3:00 p.m.
 Lectures

 Written cancellation must be received 5 business days prior to a program to receive a refund (Email: email@example.com).
 After this date, no refunds, but substitution of attendees for this program will be permitted with prior approval.
 Registrants not entitled to a refund will receive the course materials.
 Waiver recipients must attend the program to receive the materials.